 The life cycle of a wasp nest colony is indeed a cycle, involving hibernation, colony establishment, colony growth and procreation.
-So let us start at the ‘beginning’ with a fertilised queen wasp coming out of hibernation in around early to late April.
+So let us start at the ‘beginning’.
+A fertilised queen wasp will come out of hibernation in around early to late April.
 The queen will emerge from the hibernation spot, typically under the bark of a tree, or other crevice.
-I have occasionally found a hibernating queen in the folds of a stored horse rug!

-This solitary queen will build an initial nursery nest, about the size of a golf ball, in a sheltered location such at under a lean too roof, a garden shed or under a branch in bushes.
-She will then lay eggs inside this nursery nest to produce the first workers, typically 10 – 20 eggs initially.
+This solitary queen will build an initial nursery nest, about the size of a golf ball.
+This will be in a sheltered location such as under a lean too roof, a garden shed or under a branch in bushes.
+She will then lay eggs inside this nursery nest to produce the first workers.
+This will be typically 10 – 20 eggs initially.
 The subsequent larvae are cared for by the queen until their emergence as an adult wasp.
-These initial workers will then take over the building and expansion of the nest and foraging for food to feed the queen, who will then remain in the nest to be solely a producer of new eggs.
+These initial workers will then take over the building and expansion of the nest.
+The queen will then not leave the nest and will become an egg laying ‘machine’.

 The nest will then undergo a period of rapid expansion, with the queen producing 200 – 300 eggs per day.
-Each worker wasp lives for around 2 – 3 weeks, so with the rate of succession of new wasps, a typical nest can have around 5000 wasps at one time.
+Each worker wasp lives for around 2 – 3 weeks, so with the rate of succession of new wasps, an average nest can have around 3-5000 wasps at one time.
 A larger nest can have up to 20,000 wasps.

 After the climax of nest expansion, around mid to late summer, the rate of nest expansion slows, and the population growth stops.
 The queen will then produce new queen cells and lay several queen larvae.
-The queen will later die or become sick.
+This queen will later die or become sick.
 Without the role of looking after the queen wasp, colony adhesion will break down and cannibalism sets in.
-Foraging becomes more erratic and they become more of a nuisance around pub gardens and BBQ s!
-Virgin queens will leave the nest, mate, and hibernate in the same way the initial nest instigator did the previous autumn.
+Foraging will become more erratic and they will become more of a nuisance around pub gardens and BBQs.
+More of this later.
+Virgin queens will leave the nest, mate, and hibernate in the same way the initial queen did the previous autumn.

 Wasp nests are only single use and so wasps do not return to use the same nest the following year.